ubiV/HArdenix0r/README.md

 Hardenix0r is a Python (3.6) script developed for hardening purpouses.

-It's a WIP project so don't expect to run smoothly (yet).
+It's a WIP project so it will not run smoothly (yet).

 It uses a json file (under ./data/$os.json) where all the scripts are stored.
 (pay attention to command injection though!)